libdynd/libdynd/docs/ndarray_lowlevel.md

     #include <dynd/type.hpp>

 DTypes are represented in one of two ways.
 The most basic types, like the ones built into C/C++, are classified as "builtin dtypes", and represented simply by an enumeration value.
 This means there are no atomic reference increments/decrements when these dtypes are passed around, and no memory is ever allocated or freed for them.
-More complex types are subclasses of the virtual base class extended_dtype, which defines the interface for dtypes.
+More complex types are subclasses of the virtual base class base_dtype, which defines the interface for dtypes.

 To distinguish between these two cases, there is a constant `builtin_type_id_mask`, which indicates the bits used for the builtin type id.
 This is used by the dtype.is_builtin() method to test whether only the lowest bits are set.

 The interface to a dtype is defined by virtual functions in the base class extended_dtype.
 These functions can be broadly grouped into three different kinds, functions which operate on just dtypes, functions which use the dtype and arrmeta together, and functions which use dtype, arrmeta, and data together.

 This API is presently designed for use from C++, and with some stabilization of the fundamental dtypes for arrays and various primitives, an important development will be to create a C API that wraps the C++ implementation.
 Whether and how to create a mechanism to create new dtypes in other languages like C or Python is something for later.

 One likely development path is to restructure the extended_dtype type hierarchy so that is has a predictable memory layout irrespective of the C++ compiler it is created with.
 The tricky part of this is to maintain the convenience, performance, and brevity of C++ virtual functions in creating such a scheme.